MorningLightMountain713/fluxwallet/docs/_static/manuals.add-provider.rst

         }
     }

-* Create a new Service class in bitcoinlib.services.
+* Create a new Service class in fluxwallet.services.
 Create a method for available API calls and rewrite output if needed.

 Example:

 .. code-block:: python

-    from bitcoinlib.services.baseclient import BaseClient
+    from fluxwallet.services.baseclient import BaseClient

     PROVIDERNAME = 'bitgo'